hr-vasquez/email-finder-ui/README.md

 # Email-finder-ui

 This is a VueJS project.
 Its purpose is to exhibit a friendly and responsive web page to interact with the email-finder project.
+For the styles I used TailwindCSS.

 ## Getting Started